Exercise and Arthritis

 Q: "OK, I'm still confused: is running bad for my knees? is walking good for my knees?"

 ANSWER: In general, for most people, the benefits of running or walking outweigh any negative aspects on the knee.
 In patients with osteoarthritis in their knees, research shows that walking relieves symptoms (pain) even though scientists have not documented any anatomical changes.
-However, if you have substantial pain in a joint that has sustained an injury (like Bruce Jenner's knee), or, if you have severe rheumatoid arthritis, then, running could produce more pain.
+However, if you have substantial pain in a joint that has sustained an injury, or, if you have severe rheumatoid arthritis, then, running could produce more pain.
 In this case, walking, or forms of exercise that do not involve weight-bearing (aquatic exercise, cycling) might be better choices.
 While aquatic exercise seems to be the best choice, many people don't belong to a gym and, thus, walking is much more convenient.

 Several general recommendations regarding joint pain and arthritis can be made: